NicholasBlackburn1/Face-Door/README.md

 ## Features

-<li> Sends Sms ethan and sends us messages based on the person who is recognized</li>
+<li> Sends Sms sends us messages based on the person who is recognized</li>
 <li> able to be easily Started and Stopped on a Read Only os</li>
 <li> Uses realtime Facial recognition to Recognize Authorized users and the non authorized Users</li>
 <li> Uses GPIO control to control 2 big Electromagnet </li>
 <li> Added Philips Hue Support for Visually Displaying if a Known person is here or not </li>
-<li> added an flask onepager for displaying system data to user easily and securily </li>
+<li> added an flask website for displaying system data to user easily and securily </li>
 <li> secure login for data security and privacy </li>
 <li> Easy Web enterface to see data and to add more users  to the facial reconitions </li>
 <li> respond to groups of recognized people with one unrecognized person so we don't have False alarms </li>